jerowing/gess_project/README.md

 This might cause pedestrians having to be a bit more patient, while cars do not end up in a total traffic jam.

 ## References
 Helbing, D. and Schreckenberg, M. (1999).
 Cellular automata simulating experimental properties of traffic flow.
-Rapid Communications, 063-651X/99/59(3)/2505(4)	 	 Lämmer, S. and Helbing, D. (2008).
+Rapid Communications, 063-651X/99/59(3)/2505(4)	 	 Lämmer, S. and Helbing, D. (2008).
 Self-control of traffic lights and vehicle flows in urban road networks.
 J. Stat.
 Mech.
 P04019

 Similar project: https://github.com/nuhro/Intersection-Problem